Hagfish

 When I was 13, I spent the summer kicking everyone’s ass at Spit, a lively card game dependent on quick hand-eye coordination.

 On the last day of our summer, before we packed up to head home, my sister beat me.
-She punched the air with joy, and I lunged across the table and slapped her face.
+She punched the air with joy, and I lunged across the table and slapped her across face.

-Her expression proved I was a godless sinner.
+Her expression proved I was godless.

-For the next two days I spiraled with self-hatred until I tired of it and apologized.
+For the next two days I spiraled with self-hatred until I tired of it, and apologized.

 *